jhechtf/design-tokens/README.md

 To install the cli run the following script:

 ```
-$ deno install --allow-write --allow-read https://raw.githubusercontent.com/jhechtf/design-tokens/mainline/src/buildable.ts --name raven
+$ deno install -A https://raw.githubusercontent.com/jhechtf/design-tokens/mainline/src/cli.ts --name raven
 ```

-This should enable the Raven CLI to run without error.
-If you want to limit the scope to where to CLI can read/write to I would definitely encourage that.
+I would recommend using scoped down permission for `--allow-read` and `--allow-write` if able, but you would also need to add `--allow-env`

 ### Usage